awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 ### Granting AWSSupport\-EC2Rescue permissions to perform actions on your instances<a name="automation-ec2rescue-access"></a>

-EC2Rescue needs permission to perform a series of actions on your instances during the Automation execution\.
+EC2Rescue needs permission to perform a series of actions on your instances during the automation\.
 These actions invoke the AWS Lambda, IAM, and Amazon EC2 services to safely and securely attempt to remediate issues with your instances\.
 If you have Administrator\-level permissions in your AWS account and/or VPC, you might be able to run the automation without configuring permissions, as described in this section\.
 If you don't have Administrator\-level permissions, then you or an administrator must configure permissions by using one of the following options\.
 + [Granting permissions by using IAM policies](#automation-ec2rescue-access-iam)
 + [Granting permissions by using an AWS CloudFormation template](#automation-ec2rescue-access-cfn)